 A detailed history and examination will often identify the source of the antalgic gait in an adult.

 It is essential to ask about the site and character of the pain, as well as any exacerbating or relieving factors to narrow down your differential diagnoses.
 Establishing the time frame of onset will also provide important clues.
 A more acute onset may support a differential of trauma or an infective process, such as septic arthritis or a fracture, while a more chronic history may suggest a neoplastic, vascular, or inflammatory process, such as a sarcoma or rheumatological disease.
-Gaining an understanding of the patient's overall well being may provide clues that support an infective, inflammatory or neoplastic cause of their antalgic gait, such as reports of temperature, feeling generally well, or feeling lethargic.
+Gaining an understanding of the patient's overall well-being may provide clues that support an infective, inflammatory, or neoplastic cause of their antalgic gait, such as reports of elevated temperature, feeling generally well, or feeling lethargic.
 In adults, it is important to ask about past medical history that may pose as a risk factor for an infectious etiology, such as diabetes or rheumatological disease.

 In addition, certain medications may predispose patients to fractures, infections, or hemarthroses, such as chronic corticosteroid use, immunosuppressive medications, and anticoagulative medications, respectively.
 Other important questions to include are whether there has any history of trauma, whether they have experienced any similar pain before, and what over-the-counter or prescription medications the patient has tried.
 This will give insight into how severe their pain is and, in turn, narrow down the differential diagnoses.
 A recent history of a new or sudden increase in physical activity, such as long-distance running, may also provide important clues to the diagnosis.

-A full physical examination should be carried out, including a detailed lower limb and hip examination.
+A full physical examination should be carried out, including a detailed lower limb, hip, and spine examination.
 Attention should be paid to any tenderness over the spinous processes, which may signal a fracture, epidural abscess, or discitis.
 Careful examination of the hip and lower extremity may reveal signs of inflammation, such as swelling, erythema, or warmth, as well as signs of injury, such as bruising or deformity.
 Each lower extremity joint, including the hip, should be examined through a full range of motion to help isolate and identify the source of the pain.
 In the case of an acute monoarthritis, septic arthritis ought to be considered, and urgently ruled out.

 A complete neurovascular exam is important to assess for possible vascular causes of pain, such as claudication, as well as to identify the presence of neuropathy.
 Finally, it is important to watch the patient walk as this may provide important clues as to the etiology and source of the pain, such as limitation in flexion or extension of a certain joint or avoidance of one part of the foot.